Basic Policy

 Policy on Method for Deciding Director and Audit & Supervisory Board Member Compensation

 Compensation for Directors and executive officers with specific duties is decided by Appointment and Compensation Committee members appointed by the Board of Directors within the range decided at the Annual Shareholders’ Meeting.
-The results are then reported to the Board of Directors.
+Then the results are reported to the Board of Directors.
 Compensation for Audit & Supervisory Board members is decided through discussion with the Audit & Supervisory Board members.

 Director and Audit & Supervisory Board Member Compensation System